DESC Homeless Shelter Service Activity World Language Cafe

 Contact: SYuen@uwb.edu to join!

 Get valuable experience through these upcoming workshops that will enhance your collage success.
 All workshops will be offered Fridays, from 11:00am-1:00pm

-November 21:Mindset and stereotypes--helps students adopt a positive attitude towards learning that encourages them to explore different learning experiences.
+Friday, November 21st, Develop a positive attitude towards different learning experiences.

 BIS 440: Arts of Social Transformation is a public art course designed to familiarize students with the impact this art form can have on individuals, local communities and society at large.